 (2) Notwithstanding subsection (1), the Superintendent may operate or use, or cause to be operated or used, any vessel or equipment referred to in subsection (1) on or under any watercourse in the Park where such operation or use is necessary for the management of the Park or for the safety of the public.

 (3) No person shall drain, dump or discharge any waste or refuse from a vessel into any watercourse in a Park.

 31 No person shall moor any vessel in the approach to or in the lee of any wharf in a Park in such a manner as to obstruct the free flow of vessels to and from the wharf.

 32 (1) No person shall moor any vessel at any wharf or area in a Park except in accordance with a traffic control device erected by the Superintendent pursuant to subsection (2).

 (2) The Superintendent may designate any wharf or area in the Park or any portion thereof as a wharf or area where mooring is allowed or where mooring is allowed only

 (a) in accordance with a permit issued by the Superintendent,

 and the Superintendent shall erect a traffic control device at or near the designated wharf or area to indicate such designation.

-33 (1) No person shall undertake any underwater activities in a Park unless he or she first places a diver’s marker in the vicinity of the dive site so that the marker is clearly visible to vessel operators.
+33 (1) No person shall undertake any underwater activities in a Park unless he first places a diver’s marker in the vicinity of the dive site so that the marker is clearly visible to vessel operators.